syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 The following customizations should give you an idea on how to use the swiping event in SfListView.

+### Defining DataTemplateSelector

+You can customize the appearence of each swipe item with different templates based on specific constraints using [DataTemplateSelector](https://developer.xamarin.com/api/type/Xamarin.Forms.DataTemplateSelector/).

 ### Multiple Views

 You can use the swipe templates to customize your application by loading any view in the templates and assigning custom actions to them such as deleting the data, adding the data, etc. You can also display multiple views in a template like in the following example where two views are loaded for deleting the item and setting the favorites to the item respectively.